Saturday, November 25, 2017

 And, of course, there’s the immeasurable impact that the faithful proclamation of the Word of God has had on the hearts of our people for the past 11 years.
 We watched it sustain us through many personal trials, heartaches, and difficulties.
 We’ve wept together and we’ve rejoiced together.
 Kingdom Growth.

 We witnessed children trusting in Christ and co-workers doing the same.
 It’s a glorious celebration to watch a young man raised in a Jehovah’s Witness family be delivered from the domain of darkness and transferred to the Kingdom of God’s beloved Son.
 He took a job in another city, but has remained faithful, by God’s grace, and pursued finding a faithful church.
 Kingdom Growth.

 As we sent families out, God would bring others to us.
 So, the story of our church has been never really to grow past 40-45 members and, sometimes, like now, a lot less.
 I’m reminded of Paul’s words to the Philippian church - and I wonder if it may not apply to our church.
 “Even if am to be poured out as a drink offering upon the sacrificial offering of your faith, I am glad and rejoice with you all.
 Likewise, you also should be glad and rejoice with me” (Philippians 2:17-18).

 Christ Community Church, you have been poured out as a drink offering upon the sacrificial offering of the faith of many - far beyond what you’ll ever see or know in this life.
-But, the one thing I know without an inkling of doubt in my soul is that you have not failed.
+But, the one thing I know without a doubt in my soul is that you have not failed.

 So, when the statisticians gather their data, we’ll go in a column of church plants that “failed.”
 But, I believe there will be a different column for you in God’s data - “Well done, good and faithful servant.”